 Most kids who spend time with computers are likely to develop an interest in computer studies.
 Since more boys than girls spend time on computers, they’re more likely to be interested in pursuing a career in tech.
 So allowing girls equal access to computer systems can help nature their interest and pursue a career in computers.

 Sometimes, parents can become unconsciously biased.
 For instance, a parent can send a son to a summer camp to learn to code.
 But the same parent sends a daughter to a different summer camp.
-Such girls might feel intimidated in a computer class full of boys who learn to code at a young age.
-So parents should take care not to be unconsciously biased against their daughters.
+These girls might feel intimidated in a computer class full of boys who learn to code at a young age.
+So, parents should take care not to be unconsciously biased against their daughters.

 Organizations should create gender-neutral job descriptions to encourage women to apply.
 Moreover, hiring companies need to motivate women by giving them equal pay as their male colleagues.
 Hiring boards should have women’s representations to avoid gender bias in the hiring process.